Academic Peer Advisor Job Description for 2017-2018

 - Deep knowledge of Wesleyan University including the academic support systems, registration processes and policies, and how to navigate academic departments.

-- Prior experience in a peer advising role such as a Resident Advisor, Peer Career Advisor, Orientation Leader, Assistant, Teaching Assistant, or Writing Tutor is preferred.
+- Prior experience in a peer advising role such as a Resident Advisor, Peer Career Advisor, Orientation Leader, Teaching Assistant, or Writing Tutor is preferred.

 Terms and Benefits